square/site-theme-cli/README.md

                          saved during "auth" command.
   --omitDelete           If set the CLI will skip any delete operations during syncing --siteId=<value>       The Square Online site id that you would like to push files to.
+  --themeId=<value>      The Square Online theme id that you would like to push files to.
   --themeDir=<value>     Path to theme directory.
   --yes                  Use this flag to skip the confirmation prompts